TacticalMetaphysics/LiSE/README.md

 pieces.
 They draw lines between the places, called "portals," which normally indicate that you can travel between two places.
-Then they drag and drop a variety of things into the places, many of which represent physical objects, such as people.
+Then they drag and drop a variety of things into the places, many of which represent physical objects, such as the bodies of the characters in the game

-Actually, the engine distinguishes people from their bodies--more on that later.
+Characters may exist on several of these boards at once--more on that later.

 # How does LiSE simulate life?